Open-Markets-Initiative/Directory/Organizations/Nyse/Protocols/ArcaEquities/Bbo.md

-## ArcaEquities Bbo: Nyse Arca Equities Best Bid And Offer
+## ArcaEquities Bbo: Best Bid And Offer

 Best bid and offer market data feed for securities traded on Nyse Arca Equities.